JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_icon_file.md

 ![36px by 36px is the area where the visible part of the Logo should fit](img/icon_size.png){:width="225px"}

 Make sure Plugin Logos have the same visual weight as the logos in the examples below.
-The more visual weight in Plugin Logo design, the less actual space it needs.
+The more filled a Plugin Logo design is, the less actual space it needs.
 See more examples of [visual weight compensation](https://jetbrains.design/intellij/principles/icons/#08) in the IntelliJ Platform UI Guidelines for Icons.

 For basic shapes, use the following sizes.